Krauseola

 Krauseola is a genus of flowering plants belonging to the family Caryophyllaceae.

-It is native to Kenya, Mozambique and KwaZulu-Natal(in South Africa).
+It includes two species of annual or perennial herbs native to Ethiopia, Kenya, Mozambique, and KwaZulu-Natal province of South Africa.

 The genus name of Krauseola is in honour of Johannes Krause (1900–1979), a German botanist.

 It was first described and published in H.G.A.Engler, Nat.
 Pflanzenfam. ed.2, 16c on page 308 in 1934.